2025 Nigeria floods: Niger State

 On 28 May, flooding occurred in Mokwa after heavy rainfall and the collapse of a nearby dam, killing at least 500 people, leaving over 600 missing and presumed dead, injuring 121 others and affecting thousands, including more than 4,000 displaced.

 Also in Mokwa, floods in April caused by the release of water from the Jebba Hydroelectric Power Station dam killed at least thirteen people, including three people on a canoe that capsized on a flooded river, and destroyed rice fields.
 The floods affected over 5,000 dry-season farmers across Niger State and Kwara State, impacting over 10,000 ha of paddy farms in Mokwa alone with estimated economic losses in the billions of naira.
 Farmers from Kebbi State, Sokoto State, Katsina State and Kano State were also impacted.
 Reports indicate that the disaster displaced over 6,400 people, destroyed 45 schools, 44 health centers, and led to the collapse of the Eppa bridge, cutting off communities from urgent help.
 The flood was the sixth caused by the water released from the dam.

+One of the Aftermath of the 2025 Mokwa flood was loss of lives and properties.
+In a report by BBCnews Saliu Sulaiman, said the floods had left him homeless and destroyed some of his cash business profits.